tosin1691/Work-Day-Schedule/README.md

 ## Credits

-https://stackoverflow.com/ - Utilised resources from this platform and youtube
+https://stackoverflow.com/ - Utilised resources from this platform, DayJS and youtube

 ## Screenshot